darrencruse/pong-world-racket/README.md

 First you must start the server.

 The easiest way to run this is with two computers on your same local LAN network.
 If you would like to play a friend over the internet, I've pre-installed the server on an amazon ec2 instance that I don't leave running all the time.
-If you'd like to use that for your server shoot me an email and I'd be happy to fire it up for you.
+If you'd like to use that for your server shoot me an email at darren.cruse@gmail.com and I'd be happy to fire it up for you.
 In what follows I'll assume you're running the server yourself.

 First pick a machine for your server.
 Since you may not have three machines available this might be the same machines the left or right player plays on (that's fine just be clear - you only run *one* server).